 Cannabis topicals come in many different consistencies including lotions, balms, oils, salves, sprays, cleansers, alcohol solutions and ointments.
 THC and CBD patches have also been invented that are applied directly to the skin.

-Due to the stability of cannabinoids, cannabis topicals have been documented to treat a variety of symptoms including pain relief, muscle soreness, tension, inflammation, itching, headaches, MRSA, burns, bug bites, hemorrhoids, sore throat, cramping, dry skin, allergic skin reactions, post-herpes neuralgia.
-Topicals also can aid in the regeneration of cells, thereby encouraging wounds to heal more quickly.
+Due to the stability of cannabinoids, cannabis topicals have been shown to treat a variety of symptoms including pain relief, muscle soreness, tension, inflammation, itching, headaches, MRSA, burns, bug bites, hemorrhoids, sore throat, cramping, dry skin, allergic skin reactions, post-herpes neuralgia.
+Topicals may also aid in the regeneration of cells, thereby encouraging wounds to heal more quickly.